 Now that you know you need a business plan lets jump into the sections you need to think about.

-Download our FREE list of 32 profitable e-commerce niche ideas.
+Download our FREE list of 50 profitable ecommerce niche ideas.

-Complete with our proprietary ranking system comprised of easy-to-read scores for Customer Lifetime Value, Gross Margins, Content Popularity, and Search Marketing Opportunity.
+Complete with our proprietary ranking system comprised of easy-to-read scores for Monthly Amazon Sales, Amazon Competition and Search Marketing Opportunity.